 An ILP has some disadvantages for fundraising from global investors or investing in foreign start-ups.
 For instance, an ILP is prohibited from investing 50 per cent or more of its contributed capital in foreign corporations.
-However, it should be noted that the June 2021 amendment of the Act on Strengthening Industrial Competitiveness introduced a new exemption where this restriction on overseas investment may be lifted for ILPs whose plans for enhancing open innovation by their investments are approved by the minister of METI.
+The June 2021 amendment of the Act on Strengthening Industrial Competitiveness introduced a new exemption where this restriction on overseas investment may be lifted for ILPs whose plans for enhancing open innovation by their investments are approved by the minister of METI.
+However, this exemption has been very rarely used since the approval process is considered to be too cumbersome for VCs, and a bill that loosens this restriction further passed in June 2024.

-In addition, while an ILP is a pass-through entity for Japanese tax purposes for Japanese investors investing in Japanese start-ups, overseas investors who invest in those start-ups through an ILP are generally treated as conducting a business activity and thus as having a permanent establishment (PE) in Japan, which will result in Japanese taxation on the income attributable to the PE.
-There is an exemption where the income of the foreign limited partners of an ILP is non-taxable if they satisfy certain requirements (e.g., not engaging in fund management, holding less than 25 per cent of the ILP interests, having no special relationship with the general partner, and having no other PEs in Japan).
+Another disadvantage is that while an ILP is a pass-through entity for Japanese tax purposes for Japanese investors investing in Japanese start-ups, overseas investors who invest in those start-ups through an ILP are generally treated as conducting a business activity and thus as having a permanent establishment (PE) in Japan, which will result in Japanese taxation on the income attributable to the PE.
+There is an exemption where the income of the foreign limited partners of an ILP is non-taxable if they satisfy certain requirements (e.g., not engaging in fund management, holding less than 25 per cent of the ILP interests, having no special relationship with the general partner and having no other PEs in Japan).

-To overcome these restrictions, VC funds that seek fundraising from global investors or intend to invest in foreign start-ups frequently use overseas limited partnerships (e.g., Cayman Islands or Delaware limited partnerships).3
+To overcome these restrictions, VC funds that seek fundraising from global investors or intend to invest in foreign start-ups frequently use overseas limited partnerships (e.g., Cayman Islands or Delaware limited partnerships).^[2]